 After years of constant practice (eventually with six strings) he became heavily involved in the San Francisco blues scene and, by the age of eighteen, was opening for west coast mainstays like Clarence Gatemouth Brown and Robben Ford.

-John has artist endorsement contracts with prestigious brands McPherson Guitars, Fishman electronics, GHS Strings, Shubb Kapos, and Westone Professional Music Products.
+Juan has artist endorsement contracts with prestigious brands McPherson Guitars, Fishman electronics, GHS Strings, Shubb Kapos, L.R Baggs, and Westone Professional Music Products.
 He performs with and represents their products wherever he goes.
-John is currently touring as a solo acoustic entertainer.
+Juan is currently touring as a solo acoustic entertainer.

-Recently, John also finished recording for his forthcoming CD, Wound Tight and Wired, with legendary producer Michael Wagener, known for working with iconic acts such as Queen, Alice Cooper, Metallica and Ozzy Osbourne among many others.
-After they finished recording, Wagener is quoted on his site as saying "John De Hoyos is an amazing player.
+Michael Wagener, known for working with iconic acts such as Queen, Alice Cooper, Metallica and Ozzy Osbourne among many others.
+After they finished recording, Wagener is quoted on his site as saying "Juan De Hoyos is an amazing player.
 It was a pure pleasure to record him.”